 It’s made of waterproof & slash-resistant materials and can be attached to a fixed object.
-You can get creative with this lock by attaching it to a bed frame beneath the mattress or hidden away in other spots out of sight.
+You can get creative with this lock by attaching it to a bed frame beneath the mattress or hiding it in other spots out of sight.
 It also comes with a 3-digit TSA-friendly padlock.

 It’ll get the job done for almost all backpack sizes since it’s 8′ long.
 You can also share it with a friend to connect multiple backpacks to a fixed object.

-When it comes to best locks for hostel lockers, this is the one.
-ABUS makes some of the best padlocks in the world, and this 3-pack is currently selling for under $15.
+When it comes to the best locks for hostel lockers, this is the one.
+ABUS makes some of the best padlocks in the world, and this 3-pack is a steal.

 The reason I recommend these locks over a TSA padlock is that they’re much more secure than TSA locks or standard padlocks.
 These come with four keys and are keyed alike.